Brian Streckfus

-Brian Streckfus received his Bachelor’s degree in Classical Guitar Performance from the Peabody Conservatory of the Johns Hopkins University.
+Brian Streckfus holds his Master’s degree in Guitar Performance from Towson University.
+He previously received his Bachelor’s degree in Classical Guitar Performance from the Peabody Conservatory of the Johns Hopkins University.
 There, he studied with Ray Chester, who chairs the guitar department at Peabody Conservatory and is one of the world’s leading guitarists.
 In addition, he has also studied with other notable pedagogues including classical guitarists Serap Bastepe-Gray, Julian Gray and James Hontz, as well as jazz guitarists Brian Kooken and Vincent Corson.

 In addition to guitar, Mr. Streckfus has long-standing interests in numerous music topics, including the pedagogy of guitar and the pedagogy of music theory.
 He also has a love for music technology, and his knowledge of music equipment in general is invaluable for an aspiring guitarist.
 He often incorporates and explains effects, chord detection programs and interactive games that help students develop the necessary fundamentals to become successful musicians.